rgiot/pystepx/README.rst

 - It is now possible to specify what happens after the system has tried 100 times to produced rules-compliant offsprings using crossover but has failed (this might happens if we use a lot of constraining rules).
 Either we accept the unfit offsprings with Substitute_Mutation=0 or we substitute them with a mutated tree by setting Substitute_Mutation=1.

-- The parameters of the tournament selection are integrated in the main function that calls the evolutionary run.
+- The parameters of the tournament selection are integrated in the main function that calls the evolutionary run.ï¿½

 - Code for crossover and mutation is now simplified and clearer.